MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 - hierarchical clustering order
 - label order

-This can be useful for identifying broad patterns in your data.
+This can be useful for identifying broad patterns in the data.
 Users can also reorder their matrix based on the values in a single row/column by double-clicking the row/column labels.
-Similarly, users can reorder based on categorical information by double-clicking the category labels (see :ref:`interactive_categories`).
-For small matrices reordering events are animated to help users visually track the effects of this transformation.
+Similarly, users can reorder based on categorical information by double-clicking category labels (see :ref:`interactive_categories`).
+For small matrices reordering events are animated to help users visually track the results of this transformation.

 .. _interactive_dim_reduction: